gradient-pulse/phi-mesh/README.md

 		•	regenerate docs/data.js,
 		•	redeploy the Tag Map.
 	3. Open the Φ–Mesh Tag Map to see the changes live.
 ---

+## Map upkeep

+	1. Pulses are the lifeblood of the Mesh.
+	2. When pulses are added or archived, the map refreshes itself:
+		•	Push changes under pulse/… or meta/tag_descriptions.yml.
+		•	GitHub Actions will clean, rebuild docs/data.js, and redeploy the Tag Map.
+		•	If the map looks stale, trigger the workflow Build Tags & Graph (minimal) in Actions.

+	That’s all — the Mesh tends to itself.
+---

 ## Why Φ-Mesh